oxford-pharmacoepi/PETCharacterisation/README.md

 ## 1. Change line 7 # Database name to your database name
 ## 2. Amend your database connection starting from line 16
 ## 3. As written in line 44, go to summary_pet.R and amend the year range you want to investigate in line 9
+## 4. If you have results for several datasources, you can combine them in summarise_results.R where it says "combine results", use this code instead to generate the data for the subsequent plots